 - Catalog Limitations and Guarantees

 - Credit Load

 Application for Degree

-Grand Valley State University awards baccalaureate, master's, and doctoral degrees three times each year: at the conclusion of the fall semester (December), at the conclusion of the winter semester (April), and at the conclusion of the spring/summer session (August).
+Grand Valley State University awards baccalaureate, master's, and doctoral degrees four times each year: at the conclusion of the fall semester (December), at the conclusion of the winter semester (April), at the conclusion of the spring session (June), and at the conclusion of the summer session (August).